mreinstein/substrate-site/docs/tutorials/interactive-views.md

 ```
 ~~~

 In addition to pointing correctly to imports and `buttonCount`, this function doesn't use hardcoded 'magic numbers' anymore to render the rectangle.
-Instead, it relies on properties of globally-accessible objects.
+Instead, it relies on properties of imported objects.
 This paves the way for more potential interactivity.

 `state.buttonCount` is factored into the x component of the rectangle's drawing position, which was our objective.
 And through `Rect`'s properties, we've changed the rectangle's color and size.